Insular Cases

 The Insular Cases are a series of opinions by the Supreme Court of the United States in 1901 about the status of U.S. territories acquired in the Spanish–American War.
-Some scholars also include cases regarding territorial status decided up until 1914, and others include related cases as late as 1979.
+Some scholars include cases regarding territorial status decided up until 1914, and others include related cases as late as 1979.

 The term "insular" signifies that the territories were islands administered by the War Department's Bureau of Insular Affairs.
 Today, the categorizations and implications put forth by the Insular Cases still govern the United States' territories.

 When the war ended in 1898, the United States had to answer the question of whether or not people in newly acquired territories were citizens, a question the country had never faced before.
 The preliminary answer came from a series of Supreme Court rulings, now known as the Insular Cases, which responded to the question of how American constitutional rights apply to those in United States territories.
 The Supreme Court held that full constitutional protection of rights does not automatically (or ex proprio vigore—i.e., of its own force) extend to all places under American control.
 This meant that inhabitants of unincorporated territories such as Puerto Rico—"even if they are U.S. citizens"—may lack some constitutional rights (e.g., the right to remain part of the United States in case of de-annexation) because they were not part of the United States.
 Today, many legal scholars such as José Julián Álvarez González, Christina Burnett, and others refer to the Insular Cases as a constitutional justification for colonialism and annexation of places not within United States boundaries.
 The Insular Cases "authorized the colonial regime created by Congress, which allowed the United States to continue its administration—and exploitation—of the territories acquired from Spain after the Spanish–American War."
 These Supreme Court rulings allowed for the United States government to extend unilateral power over these newly acquired territories.

 The Court also established the doctrine of territorial incorporation, under which the Constitution applied fully only in incorporated territories such as Alaska and Hawaii.
 Incorporated territories are those that the United States Congress deems on a path to statehood.
 Meanwhile, the Supreme Court ruled the Constitution applied only partially in the newly unincorporated Puerto Rico, Guam and the Philippines.
 The Supreme Court created the distinction that unincorporated territories were not on the path to statehood, which effectively allowed for the Constitution to apply differently.